-John R. Kerr, P.Eng., is the Company's designated qualified person for this MD&A within the meaning of NI 43-101 and has reviewed and approved the technical information contained in this MD&A for the Kinsley Mountain, Golden Arrow and Roulette projects, with the exception of the mineral resource estimate described for the Golden Arrow project, which was prepared by Steven Ristorcelli, C.P.G., a qualified person as defined by NI 43-101, and the description of the collection and interpretation of Kinsley Mountain metallurgical data overseen by Gary Simmons, of GL Simmons Consulting, LLC, a qualified person as defined by NI 43-101.
+John R. Kerr, P.Eng., is the Company's designated qualified person for this MD&A within the meaning of NI 43-101 and has reviewed and approved the technical information contained in this MD&A for the Kinsley Mountain, Golden Arrow and Roulette projects.